The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Results

 Our Q-learning experiments reveal that, despite achieving high traditional fairness and efficiency metrics, Q-learning agents demonstrate \textbf{systematically worse coordination than random policies} in this setting.
 Table~\ref{tab:coordination_analysis} reports both \textbf{Relative Change} and \textbf{Coordination Score} for FALT, EALT, CALT, and AALT:

 \textbf{Key Finding:} For FALT/EALT/CALT/AALT, all \textbf{Coordination Scores} are negative, indicating performance below random baselines after normalization to perfect alternation.
-Relative Change is negative for all ALT variants except 10-agent qEALT (+5.4\%), where more frequent multi-agent ties yield non-zero rewards and behavior drifts toward the random baseline; the quadratic form accentuates small gains and tracks the slightly higher efficiency in that regime (see Supplementary Section~S2).
+Relative Change is negative for all ALT variants except 10-agent Type-B qEALT ($+5.4\%$ under ILF, $+7.4\%$ under IQF), where more frequent multi-agent ties yield non-zero rewards and behavior drifts toward the random baseline; the quadratic form amplifies small relative differences and tracks the slightly higher efficiency in that regime (see Supplementary Section~S2).